spuder/kafka-manager-cookbook/README.md

 ![](https://img.shields.io/cookbook/v/kafka-manager.svg)
 ![](https://img.shields.io/github/tag/spuder/kafka-manager-cookbook.svg)

-Installs java and downloads kafka-manager from package cloud Note, these are **unofficial packages**.
+Installs kafka-manager from package cloud
+Note, these are **unofficial packages**.
 Follow [this github issue for the status of official packages.](https://github.com/yahoo/kafka-manager/issues/18)

 The packages are currently only available for ubuntu, centos images will be created if needed